mapbox/mapbox-sdk-js/README.md

 When you `send` a [`MapiRequest`], the returned `Promise` resolves with a `MapiResponse`.

-Typically, you use `MapiResponse.body` to access the parsed API response.
+Typically, you'll use `MapiResponse.body` to access the parsed API response.

 `MapiResponse`s also expose other properties and methods.
 For example: